enrike/ehu-abstractions/readme.txt

-ehu/in~ : stereo sound input (adc~) with volume slider/mute and number ehu/recorder~ : records input signal into a hard drive as sound file. ehu/del~ : just a basic delay ehu/rev~ : GUI to freeverb~ reverb ehu/mix~ : mixes and fades two sound channels ehu/ring~ : basic ring modulation ehu/vol~ : controls volume of a sound signal with volume slider/mute and number ehu/plot : displays the waveform of an audio signal
+ehu/in~ : stereo sound input (adc~) with volume slider/mute and number ehu/recorder~ : records input signal into a hard drive as sound file. ehu/del~ : just a basic delay ehu/rev~ : GUI to freeverb~ reverb object ehu/mix~ : mixes and fades two sound channels ehu/ring~ : basic ring modulation ehu/vol~ : controls volume of a sound signal with volume slider/mute and number ehu/plot : displays the waveform of an audio signal ehu/distortion~ : just a distortion. wraps dist~ in creb library to provide a GUI ehu/foldover~ : just wraps foldover~ in sigpack library to provide a GUI ehu/limiter~ : just wraps limiter~ in zexy library to provide a GUI

 + audio "sensors" :
 ehu/pitch_sensor : analyses pitch and amplitude of sound signal (just wraps fiddle~)